 Pachico and Ranulfos’ whales tell us this suggestion from the people of Baja just might be true.

-Editor’s note: In 2012, Ecotrust founder Spencer Beebe is travelling the globe to discover stories of resilience.
+Editor’s note: In 2012, Ecotrust founder Spencer Beebe is traveling the globe to discover stories of resilience.
 Join him and those he meets along the way in shaping — in new and unimagined ways — resilient communities, economies and ecosystems.